kevin-qualls/Bengali-AI/index.md

 ...

-# Midway Blog Post  -  Mar.
-09, 2020
+# Midway Blog Post: Testing Different Approaches (Mar.
+09, 2020)
-### Testing Different Approaches

 # Introduction
 For this blog post, we have implemented some changes in preprocessing the data and tried several incremental changes to our baseline neural network architecture.
 Instead of jumping right into some of the high-grade CNN architectures available online, we wanted to build up a decently performing model from scratch, and then use one or two fancier tricks to improve the accuracy.